-So what we’ll do here, is narrow our discussion down to a comparison of three of the most popular types: graphite vs plastic vs bone nuts, and we’ll talk about a few other materials as well.
+So let’s narrow our discussion down to a comparison of three of the most popular types: graphite, plastic, and bone nuts, and we’ll talk about a few other materials as well.
 We’ll cover the pros and cons of each kind, and hopefully, when you finish reading, you will have a good idea of what type of nut is right for you.

 There are a few things to look for in any guitar nut.

 Some people will pay any price, but most of us want to find something that sounds good but isn’t too expensive.
 The more common it is, the more likely you can get it at a reasonable price, if you look around hard enough.

 Hardness is probably the single most important quality a nut can have.
 The harder a material is, the less high-end frequency loss you’ll get.
 Hardness is not just crucial for sound quality — it’s also responsible for the longevity of the nut.

 DIY or Prefab